 As a freshman illustrator, Nast covered harbor arrivals and fires in New York City.
 Assigned to cover the Civil War, Nast’s art matured and his popularity grew.
 He passionately advocated for abolition, emancipation of African Americans, and was a stalwart defender of Abraham Lincoln’s Radical Republican policies.
 During the mid-1860s Nast’s illustrations were allegorical and lushly sentimental.
 After the Civil War, Nast ventured into political caricature focused on the failed Reconstruction policies of Andrew Johnson, and in this genre of caricature Nast found his true calling.
 Henceforth, he rarely took his eye off of local and national politics – lampooning and exposing hypocrisy, corruption or fraud from anyone whom he viewed as antithetical of progressive Republicanism.
 His caricatures of Tweed, Irish Americans, and the Catholic Church were brutal, but brilliantly executed, and are the most studied and well known of Thomas Nast’s art.

-Nast’s Chinese cartoons are only briefly referenced by scholars (Keller, Adler, Halloran) and acknowledged as pro-Chinese.
-Even historian John Kuo Wei Tchen, who takes a brief critical look at the cartoons, cedes Nast’s sympathetic renderings.
-Tchen points out some grave inconsistencies and instances where Nast relied on negative stereotypes.
+Nast’s Chinese cartoons are only briefly referenced by scholars (Keller, Adler, Halloran) and as a whole are acknowledged as pro-Chinese.
+Even historian John Kuo Wei Tchen, in hia critical look at some of Nast’s cartoons, cedes Nast’s sympathetic renderings.
+However, Tchen points out some grave inconsistencies and instances where Nast relied on negative stereotypes.
 I will provide an in-depth look into the components – the visual choices – that Nast included in his drawings and expand further on the questions Tchen raises.

-Nast loaded his cartoons with visual clues; contemporary newsmakers, literary figures, symbolism, and quite often, compelling narrative in the form of posters or placards framing his main subject.
+Nast loaded his cartoons with visual clues; contemporary news makers, literary figures, symbolism, and quite often, compelling narrative in the form of posters or placards framing his main subject.
 To properly analyze a completed Nast cartoon, one must peel back the many layers Nast purposefully included.
 They are clues that are often overlooked.
-While a summary paragraph is better than nothing, my analysis of the cartoons is both expansive and unique.
 As mentioned before, a very small number of Chinese Americans lived in New York City, yet Nast was paying attention to them.
 Why?

 Demonizing the Chinese through visual art became an effective means of setting them apart from other immigrant groups, effectively defining the Chinese as alien, transient sojourners or as “others.”
 The campaign to officially exclude the Chinese as a race accelerated in the 1870s when an economic recession in the United States further heightened labor competition, culminating in acts of violence by white laborers in western states demanding that “The Chinese Must Go.”
 Cartoons helped make the argument to deny naturalization of the Chinese.
 A battery of specialized laws targeting Chinese immigrants quickly evolved into a national debate and in 1882, passage of the Chinese Exclusion Act, the only U.S. immigration law in existence that banned a race of people from coming to America.

-Thomas Nast turned his attention toward the “The Chinese Question,” particularly when he could link local anti-Chinese sentiment to Tweed and the Irish and their identity as Democrats.
+Thomas Nast turned his attention toward the “The Chinese Question,” both as a cartoon title and for the common title of a much larger national discussion, particularly when he could link local anti-Chinese sentiment to Tweed and the Irish and their identity as Democrats.
 In 1884, two years after the Chinese Exclusion Act, Nast took a very unusual step in condemning the Republican presidential candidate James G. Blaine for betraying Republican values and endorsing the anti-Chinese legislation.
 Nast reprised earlier attacks on Blaine, reminding the public of Blaine’s hypocrisy.
 Blaine appealed to Nast and his editor, George Curtis to cease producing the cartoons.
-Nast’s pen would not be silenced and likely his cartoons played a role in Blaine’s unsuccessful presidental bid.
-However, Nast’s excoriation of Blaine significantly contributed to the beginning of the end of Nast’s favor with his Republican base and his career at Harper’s.
+Nast’s pen would not be silenced and his cartoons played a role in Blaine’s unsuccessful presidential bid.
+However, Nast’s excoriation of Blaine significantly contributed to the beginning of the end of Nast’s favor with his Republican base and his career at Harper’s Weekly.

-By 1892, 110,000 Chinese were in United States.
-This project will examine attitudes on immigration, racial politics, and a larger discussion of “belonging” among America’s newest residents and their inclusion in the national narrative.
-My examination will also look at other immigrant/minorities depicted in popular media and attitudes on race and ethnicity – African American, Native American, Irish and Chinese –were in conflict.
-I will investigate whether the use of symbols and stereotypes can be justified within the genre of cartoon satire and how these cartoons may have propelled audiences to accept these stereotypes.
-I will also discuss how the limitation of technology influenced the repetition of stereotypes.
-My project has particular relevance to one of the core courses in the MALS program, Interpreting the Past – a course that encouraged students to look critically at the perspective of the historian or story teller.
+By 1892, 110,000 Chinese were in United States (Pfaelzer).
+This project examines attitudes on immigration, racial politics, and a larger discussion of “belonging” among America’s newest residents and their inclusion in the national narrative.
+In addition, this project examines other immigrant/minorities depicted in popular media and attitudes on race and ethnicity – African American, Native American, Irish and Chinese –were in conflict and whether the use of symbols and stereotypes can be justified within the genre of cartoon satire and how these cartoons may have propelled audiences to accept these stereotypes.
+This site will examine how the limitation of technology influenced the repetition of stereotypes.
 Nast’s images are often examined out of their historical context, and through a modern prism of political correctness and growing intolerance of stereotype.
-I will examine how the interpretations of these images have changed as our collective tolerance and political correctness has evolved, and what, if any, difference that should make when we take in these images.
+The interpretations of these images have changed as our collective tolerance and political correctness has evolved.
+What, if any, difference should that make as we weigh these images.